adap/flower/doc/source/how-to-run-simulations.rst

 require you to first define a ``ClientApp`` and a ``ServerApp``.
 A convenient way to generate a minimal, but fully functional, Flower app is by means of the `flwr new
 <ref-api-cli.html#flwr-new>`_ command.
 There are multiple templates to choose from.
 The
 example below uses the ``PyTorch`` template.
-With that out of the way, launching your simulation is done with `start_simulation
-<ref-api-flwr.html#flwr.simulation.start_simulation>`_ and a minimal example is shown
+A minimal example is shown below.
-below.

 .. tip::